Cycle to Work Day is the UK’s biggest one-day celebration of cycling to work. This year the event was celebrated on August 15th.

 After some instruction, one being to definitely not get the urge to shoot each other, we all headed to the range to try and shoot some moving clays!

 What struck us was how excellent we all were-however we must confess, the instructors were brilliant teachers.
-From our Owner and our MD right through to our recent new members in Client Support and our new IT Support Engineer, we all proved ourselves to be quite the marks people!
+From our Chief executive right through to our recent new members in Client Support and our new IT Support Engineer, we all proved ourselves to be quite the marks people!
 Although we do have to add that perhaps one service engineer should stick to the day job, but we’ll keep who that was a secret!

 Shooting in teams with people we may not necessarily talk to on a day to day basis or work with directly, meant that we were able to get to know each more, particularly the new team members and relax and have fun!